 What To Say to Someone Who Just Got Out of Rehab

-A friend or family member is leaving drug and alcohol treatment.
+A friend or family member is leaving alcohol and drug treatment.
 You have so many mixed emotions.
 You may be worried about what happens next, how they will handle the challenges they face, and what steps you need to take to support them.
 What do you even say to someone who just received this type of care?

 Respect What They Have Achieved